 Nature knowledge is not required, but successful applicants will be eager to learn, excited to spend time outdoors, and willing to get a little dirty (okay, sometimes a lot dirty!)

-1:1 Special Needs Camp Counsellor
+1:1 Special Needs Camp Counsellor (Two positions)

 *Must have previous experience working with special needs in order to be considered*